Disclaimer: I do not now nor have I ever owned the Crystal singer trilogy. It belongs to the honorable and great Dragon Lady herself.

-"Say that there is though, and she breathes a little of the air…" The situation would be good.
-The girl would be exposed to the symbiot.
+"Say that there is though, and she breathes a little of the air…" The situation wouldn't be good.
+The girl would be exposed to the symbiont.
 There would be no way of knowing though, at least for a couple weeks.

 "Retrieval team here, we've found the pod."
 Lars leaned forward and changed the view of the wall screen.
 He watched as the ship landed.
 The pod was carefully hooked up to the ship.
 He held his breath as the ship slowly took off; the pod nestled against the ship.

 "No response from within the pod."
 The Retrieval team reported as they lifted up out of the atmosphere and headed straight for the moon base.
 "Life is detected."